Helping individuals get the support they need

 - Lost hope that their condition and life can improve

-As the largest managed behavioral health care organization in the U.S., we have the expertise, scope and scale to support any population across the nation:
+We are the largest managed behavioral health care organization in the country.
+We have the expertise, scope and scale to support any population across the nation:

 - Provide behavioral health services to 34.5 million Americans